ldtdev0/LichUI/Guide-install.md

 ## How Install?

+**Requirements:**
-**Requirements:** Have the stock firmware indicated in the publication installed, have custom recovey, and have the rom downloaded.
+- Have the necessary bootloader for the rom installed, have the custom recovery and have the rom downloaded.
+- You can use the CSC you like but you must have the specific bootloader: [bootloader_info](https://github.com/MrDemon-LICH/PROJECT-LICHROM/blob/main/bootloader_info.md) , in case the bootloader is not available in your CSC use the one attached in the rom update post.

+_**Note:**_
-_**Note:** do not use download managers to download firmware._
+- _Do not use download managers to download firmware._

 ## Custom Recovery